zigbeer/zigbee-shepherd/README.md

 *************************************************
 <a name="API_getIeeeAddr"></a>
 ### .getIeeeAddr()
-Returns the ieee address for the owner of this endpoint.
+Returns ieee address of the device holding this endpoint.

 **Arguments:**